 For all those who have ever suffered from annoying and unsightly skin lesions such as warts, moles and skin tags, apple cider vinegar will more than likely have been quoted as a “miracle cure” at some point or another.
+It is as effective as many popular creams such as Dermatend.
 What makes this household product such a great natural remedy and does apple cider vinegar skin tag removal really work?

 Apple Cider Vinegar